Angela Angel: In the legislature

 From 2015 to 2019, Angel served on the Health and Government Operations committee in the Maryland House of Delegates.
 She was also a member of the Legislative Black Caucus of Maryland.

 In March 2018, Angel said that she was sexually harassed while working in the Maryland General Assembly, saying that she "felt defenseless when she was accosted in front of other people and no one came to her defense".

 Angel announced that she would run for the Maryland Senate on November 8, 2017, seeking to succeed retiring state Senator Ulysses Currie.
 She lost the Democratic primary to former state Delegate Melony G. Griffith, receiving 36.8 percent of the vote to Griffith's 55.0 percent.

+Post-legislative career

+In April 2023, Angel applied to fill a vacancy in District 25 of the Maryland House of Delegates left by the resignation of Darryl Barnes.
+In May 2023, the Prince George's County Democratic Central Committee unanimously voted to nominate its chair, Kent Roberson, to succeed Barnes.
+In December 2023, Angel again applied to fill a vacancy in District 25 of the House of Delegates left by the appointment of Nick Charles to the Maryland Senate.
+The Prince George's County Democratic Central Committee voted to nominate Denise Roberts to the seat over Angel.

+In July 2024, after Prince George's County councilmember Mel Frankin resigned from his at-large seat on the county council, Angel filed to run in the special election to succeed Franklin.
+She was defeated by Jolene Ivey in the Democratic primary on August 6, 2024.

 2022 U.S. House campaign

 On December 20, 2021, Angel announced her bid for the Democratic nomination in Maryland's 4th congressional district.
+She was defeated in the Democratic primary on July 19, 2022, placing third behind former Prince George's County State's Attorney Glenn Ivey and former Congresswoman Donna Edwards.

 Personal life

 In June 2012, Angel briefly lived in a homeless shelter after escaping an abusive marriage.
 She is a single mother of five children.
 She is Catholic.